TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

   - Second Page is web application page, which contains the web application itself used to classify passengers.

-- It also contains a contribution section in the sidebar, which lets you contribute to the project by Giving Stars, Forking the Repository and Download ZIP File of the entire Project.
+- It also contains a contribution section in the sidebar, which lets you contribute to the project by Giving Stars, Forking the Repository and Download ZIP file of the entire Project.

 **Link to the Web App :** [Spaceship Titanic App](https://spaceship-titanic-classification.streamlit.app/)